 The Board of Directors is committed to avoiding additional capital assessments except under very unusual circumstances.

 How financially secure is the Windridge Condo Association?

 Very.
 The Board of Directors develops both an operating and a substantial long term reserve budget, both of which are carefully planned to ensure that the community is well maintained.

-The operating budget is used to cover the Association’s typical ongoing expenses, while the reserve budget is developed to ensure that sufficient funds are available to cover expensive periodic maintenance projects (e.g. roofing, road refurbishment, painting and maintenance of unit exteriors, driveway and walkway maintenance, etc.).
+The operating budget is used to cover the Association’s typical ongoing expenses, while the reserve budget is developed to ensure that sufficient funds are available to cover expensive periodic maintenance projects (e.g. roofing, road refurbishment, painting and maintenance of condo exteriors, driveway and walkway maintenance, etc.).